 Tip #2: Your Goal Needs to Go Beyond Paying the Bills Each Month

 Your goal should not just be to pay the bills each month (though this is a worthy goal).

 Because if you continue down that path?
 You'll be in the same position you're finding yourself in right now.

 In fact, it's one of the 12 most common budgeting mistakes people make.

 To ensure you are in a better financial situation in the future, there are several other areas you should keep in mind when filling out a budget sheet.

-- Savings (emergency fund, college fund, etc.)
+- Savings (emergency fund, college fund, get ahead one month on bills, use one of these free sinking fund trackers, etc.)